arlindohall/ynab-amazon/README.md

 ## Warnings

 This script isn't smart enough to deal with split transactions in YNAB.
 I might do that someday.
 If you find the script useful and wish it did that, feel free to open a PR.

+It also doesn't understand refunds, but I think I'll get around to that one soon.